mij/uBlogger/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 3. Format your chart configuration in **JavaScript notation** (not JSON like in the inline case above!), and prepend your definition with `export const option = { /* your chart definition here */ }`
 4. Include your chart in your blog post with `{{</* echarts file="charts/my_chart.mjs" */>}}`. **No closing tag** in this mode!

 There you go.
 Compilation will fail if the chart file is missing altogether, but it'll work if it's present but contains mistakes.
-If those mistakes prevent the graph front rendering, you'll see a loading error message in your page itself.
+If those mistakes prevent the chart front rendering, you'll see a loading error message in your page itself.

 ### Pro tip

-Build your graphs faster by picking an example from the [echarts gallery](https://echarts.apache.org/examples/en/index.html), and use the interactive editor to quickly adapt it to your desired graph.
-When you're done, you can copy the resulting graph specification and paste it over into the uBlogger shortcode.
+Build your chart faster by picking an example from the [echarts gallery](https://echarts.apache.org/examples/en/index.html), and use the interactive editor to quickly adapt it to your desired chart.
+When you're done, you can copy the resulting chart specification and paste it over into the uBlogger shortcode.

 If you're using the shortcode in *standalone mode*, simply copy the code into your chart.mjs file, and prepend `export` to your definition.